Eora: History

-The first Sydney-area contact occurred when James Cook's Endeavour anchored in Botany Bay.
-A drawing, thought recently to be the handiwork of the Polynesian navigator Tupaia who was on board Cook's ship, survives depicting Aboriginals in Botany Bay, around Kurnell.
-The Eora were at first bewildered by settlers wreaking havoc on their trees and landscape.
-After an early contact with the Tharawal, meetings with Eora soon followed: they were disconcerted by the suspicion these visitors were ghosts, whose sex was unknown, until the delight of recognition ensued when one sailor dropped his pants to clarify their perplexity.
+When the colony was first established at Sydney Cove, the Eora were at first bewildered by settlers wreaking havoc on their trees and landscape.
+They were disconcerted by the suspicion these visitors were ghosts, whose sex was unknown, until the delight of recognition ensued when one sailor dropped his pants to clarify their perplexity.
 There were 17 encounters in the first month, as the Eora sought to defend their territorial and fishing rights.
 Misunderstandings were frequent: Governor Phillip mistook scarring on women's temples as proof of men's mistreatment, when it was a trace of mourning practices.
 From the outset, the colonizers kidnapped Eora to train them to be intermediaries between the settlers and the indigenous people.
 The first man to suffer this fate was the Guringai Arabanoo, who died soon after in the smallpox epidemic of 1789.
 Several months later, Bennelong and Colebee were captured for a similar purpose.
-The latter escaped while Bennelong stayed for some months, learning more about the British food needs, etiquette, weaponry and hierarchy than anything they garnered from conversing with him.
-Eventually Phillip built a brick house for the former at the site of the present Sydney Opera House at Tubowgulle, (Bennelong Point).
+Colebee escaped, but Bennelong stayed for several months, learning more about British food needs, etiquette, weaponry and hierarchy than anything the British garnered from conversing with him.
+Eventually Phillip built a brick house for Bennelong at the site of the present Sydney Opera House at Tubowgulle, (Bennelong Point).
 The hut was demolished five years later.